Rohini Devasher

-Rohini Devasher (born 1978, New Delhi, India) is an Indian contemporary artist.
+Rohini Devasher is an Indian contemporary artist known for her multimedia works that explore the intersections between art, science, astronomy, and ecology.
+Trained as a painter and printmaker, she combines drawing, video, and digital media to investigate natural systems, speculative futures, and the relationship between observation and imagination.

 Early life

 Rohini Devasher received her MA in printmaking from the Winchester School of Art in the UK and her BFA in Painting from the College of Art in New Delhi.
 She was also the recipient of the Inlaks Fine Arts Award twice in the years 2007 and 2008.
 She was further granted the Sarai Associate Fellowship in 2009, instituted by the Centre for Study of Developing Societies, Delhi.
 Rohini is also a member of the Amateur Astronomers Association of Delhi (AAAD) in 1997.

 In 2012, she was invited to a four-month residency this year at the Max Planck Institute in Berlin, where she worked alongside leading research scientists exploring similar themes of astronomy and science.

 Career

 Early years

 Rohini Devasher worked at the India Habitat Centre prior to her M.A. in the UK and returned to work at the Khoj International Artists’ Association between 2005 and 2010.

 In 2009, Devasher opened her first solo ‘Breed’ at Project 88 in Mumbai.
 The exhibition consisted of digital prints, drawings and videos.
 Devasher's works explored the possibilities contained within nature, where organisms are born, breed and multiply.
 Her other exhibitions include Deep Time that opened at Khoj International Artists’ Association and Project 88 in Mumbai.

 In 2012, Devasher participated in the inaugural Kochi Muziris Biennale curated by Krishnamachari Bose and Riyas Komu.
 In Aspinwall House, the main venue of the Kochi-Muziris Biennale Rohini Devasher’s seven- channel video work, Parts Unknown was installed.
 Devasher chose to create fictive landscapes up north in Ladakh, at the site of the Indian Astronomical Observatory (IAO) in Hanle, one of the world’s highest sites for optical, infrared and gamma-ray telescopes, that draws astronomers as much for the severe terrain as for the dramatic skies.